 * Parking Fees - 2,000 won for 2 hrs / 1,000 for every 30 mins after 2 hrs

-- Four Palaces (Changdeokgung Palaces (including Huwon, Secret Garden), Changgyeonggung Palace, Deoksugung Palace, Gyeongbokgung Palace) and Jongmyo Shrine
+- Admission to the Four Palaces (Changdeokgung Palaces (including Huwon, Secret Garden), Changgyeonggung Palace, Deoksugung Palace, Gyeongbokgung Palace) and Jongmyo Shrine.

-※ Visitors may take a combined tour of Changdeokgung Palace and Changgyeonggung Palace (additional ticket purchase must be purchased at Hamyangmun Gate).
+- Visitors may go on a combined tour of Changdeokgung and Changgyeonggung palaces.
+(Separate tickets must be purchased at Hamyangmun Gate.)

-※ The Jongmyo Shrine tour will be offered only at specific times during the day, except on Saturdays, when visitors may tour at their leisure.
-The passage connecting Jongmyo Shrine and Changgyeonggung will be closed to the public. - Closed on Mondays: Changdeokgung, Deoksugung, and Changgyeonggung palaces. - Closed on Tuesdays: Gyeongbokgung Palace, Jongmyo Shrine.
+- The Jongmyo Shrine tour will be offered only at specific times during the day, except on Saturdays when visitors may tour at their leisure.
+During this time, the passage connecting Jongmyo Shrine and Changgyeonggung Palace will be closed to the public. - Closed on Mondays: Changdeokgung, Deoksugung, and Changgyeonggung palaces. - Closed on Tuesdays: Gyeongbokgung Palace, Jongmyo Shrine.

 |Facilities for the Handicapped|